HanweiLi-cqu/APKDownloader/readme.md

 python -m -b 0 -f 100 # will download again to get missed apps
 ```
+## Note
 Because there are two stages: normal and miss.
+Normal is download apps.
+The miss phase is to go and download the apps that didn't work in the NORMAL phase, they may be due to timeouts etc.

+So the purpose of the apk folder is not to save the apk, but to staging the apk. your correct process should be <p style="color:red">normal->miss->transfer apk file to really staging it!</p>